-In the process I was fortunate to meet a number of the prominent people in the business then - there was Howard Aiken (Harvard), Rear Adm Grace Hopper (COBOL), Jan Rajchman (RCA, Core memory), Charles Kettering, Jack Kilby (Texas Instruments, Nobel Prize), where finally the nucleus of a solution appeard, although that was not obvious at the time.
+In the process I was fortunate to meet a number of the creators of this new industry, among them Howard Aiken (Harvard), Rear Adm Grace Hopper (COBOL), Jan Rajchman (RCA, Core memory), Charles Kettering, Jack Kilby (Texas Instruments, Nobel Prize), and others.

 For various reasons, not least being that my wife wanted to return to Milwaukee, we did just that.
-I did a little consulting and worked at Astronautics Corp. of America while finishing my MSThesis.
-Some professors suggested, and I considered working on a PhD, but because of all the years I had spent without such a plan plus those lost due to the war and moving to another country (I was in my 40s by that time) I just couldn't see myself doing that.
+I did a little consulting and worked at Astronautics Corp. of America.
+It would have been nice to work on a PhD, but because of the years lost due to the war and then moving to another country that was not practical.

-I found Government work (Astronautics) frustrating and felt that I would be more useful teaching at MSOE (for a while) and Pres.
-Karl Werwath was happy to have me back.
-And there I ended up staying, and now, after retirement, I am Faculty Advisor to the MSOE Amateur Radio Club and hold the FCC License for the well-equipped MSOE amateur station(s) W9HHX.
+Well, I ended up staying, and now, after retirement, I still can't keep away from the place, among other things being Faculty Advisor to the MSOE Amateur Radio Club and holding the FCC License for our well-equipped amateur station(s) W9HHX.

 |Work Address:|| 1025 N Broadway